notuntoward/ref/obsidian/Obsidian Share Vault/lit/lit_notes/Ribeiro25resistTrainProtectMildCog.md

 %% begin Obsidian Notes %%
 ___
 Weight training improved verbal episodic memory in adults diagnosed with mild cognitive impairment to the extent that, at the end of six months of training, five of twenty-two test subjects no longer had mild cognitive impairment -- and none of them had lost memory-related brain volume vs. the control group, who had.
+Several brain structure metrics also showed improvements, or lack of degradation, as seen in the control group.

+Benefits like this come from any physical exercise, so it's not clear to to me how weight training compares to aerobic exercise in this regard.
+However, [[Ribeiro25resistTrainProtectMildCog.pdf#page=3&annotation=166R|other cited studies say that increased muscle strength is correlated with improved cognitive functions and a reduced risk of Alzheimer's.]]

 Longer summary in [[Reinert25weightTrainCogDeclineAge|Reinert25weightTrainCogDeclineAge]] .
 #### Moderate to High Exercises In Study